 Complaints Against a Health Carrier

-You may not need a lawyer to resolve most disputes with an insurance agent or a health carrier.
+You do not need a lawyer to resolve most disputes with an insurance agent or a health carrier.
 Start with contacting your health carrier's customer service office.
 Most companies have toll-free telephone numbers for quick service.
 If you do not receive satisfaction, ask about the health carrier's procedures for appealing decisions and/or file a written complaint with the Department of Insurance and Financial Services (DIFS).

 Health Coverage Grievances and Appeals

 The Patient's Right to Independent Review Act (PRIRA) is a Michigan law that provides patients with appeal rights due to adverse decisions made by health carriers regarding a denial, reduction, or termination of health care services.
 The PRIRA external review process applies after the patient has exhausted the health carrier's internal grievance process.
-For more information on PRIRA, click here.